*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Also, the “shoulder season” is short in Barcelona.
 September and October are warm, November and December are cold.
 There’s barely any in the middle!
 Read on.

 September: As I mentioned, expect it to be warm all month.
 The whole summer look of shorts, sandals, tank tops, and strappy dresses are acceptable all month, even among locals.
-Keep the rubber flip flops just for the beach.
+Keep the rubber flip-flops just for the beach.
 Opt for a nice leather sandal instead!

 November: Will people still be wearing shorts?
 YES: tourists only.
 Wear pants or jeans, and a light jacket or sweater.
 A scarf to accessorize too!
 Around the week of November, you’ll have to wear a medium-weight jacket or coat, heavier than a denim jacket (to give you an idea).
-If you wear a dress or skirt, wear cozy tights.
+If you wear a dress or skirt, wear tights.
 Also, locals do NOT wear brightly-colored clothes in the fall.
 They stick to muted colors like gray, white, brown, or black, etc.

 December: This is the coldest month of fall.
 Wear long-sleeved tops.
 A jacket or coat is necessary, especially towards the end of the season.
-You will need to wear a base layer top under your blouse or short.
+You will need to wear a base layer top under your blouse or shorts.
 Definitely wear medium-weight pants or jeans.
-A base layer under the bottoms (long johns, thermals, etc.) are NOT needed.
+A base layer under the bottoms (long johns, thermals, etc.) is NOT needed.
 This is definitely scarf season!
 Under dresses or skirts, wear warm tights.

 A versatile short-sleeved top